-- The use of the subject property is a use which is directly related to a. agriculture and is neither affected by agricultural activities nor does it hinder agricultural activities. - b.
-Agricultural drainage should not be affected. - Item 13.A.(3) regarding Policy 4.2.2 has information on traffic impacts that c. is relevant to Policy 4.3.4. - d.
-The B-4 General Business District is intended to accommodate a range of commercial uses and is intended for application only adjacent to the urbanized areas of the county. - (3) Policy 4.2.3 states, "The County will require that each proposed discretionary development explicitly recognize and provide for the right of agricultural activities to continue on adjacent land."
+- a.
+The proposed residential use of the subject property is neither affected by agricultural activities nor does it hinder agricultural activities. - b.
+Agricultural drainage should not be affected. - c.
+Item 13.A.(4) regarding Policy 4.3.4 has information on traffic impacts that is relevant to Policy 4.2.2. - (3) Policy 4.2.3 states, "The County will require that each proposed discretionary development explicitly recognize and provide for the right of agricultural activities to continue on adjacent land."